 Line 493: "These results demonstrate that cILR generated scores are informative features in disease prediction tasks."
 No. These results demonstrate that cILR COULD be informative features in disease predictions tasks.
 I am not convinced that these are even useful for the case-studies shown in this manuscript let alone other tasks.
 Moreover, the comparison methods ssGSEA and GSVA seem like odd choices.
 Are the authors only using methods that can take set-based features?
 This does not account for the potential that the chosen sets are not informative.
 The later seems like an important case to establish the motivation of the current work.

 This section is motivated by the fact that cILR generates scores at the sample level, performing as a transformation of a n x p matrix of p taxa and n samples into a n x m matrix of m sets and n samples.
-As such, we compare cILR against similar approaches such as ssGSEA and GSVA, which also calculates enrichment scores per sample. ssGSEA and GSVA provides a model-based approach to generate set-based features using the original matrix and set annotation as inputs.
+As such, we compare cILR against similar approaches such as ssGSEA and GSVA, which also calculate enrichment scores per sample. ssGSEA and GSVA provides a model-based approach to generate set-based features using the original matrix and set annotation as inputs.
 For predictive analyses, we can fit a model (in our case, a simple random forest) to these scores to perform predictive analysis using set-based features.

 As the reviewer pointed out, the predictive capacity of set-based features would be low if the chosen sets are non-informative or not interesting.
-In this manuscript we are agnostic as to how the sets are constructed and whether there is a performance increase using sets compared to using the basic features.
-What we demonstrated in the manuscript are the relative performance of the different approaches to aggregation in instances where the researcher decides aggregation is of interest.
-As such, our claim that “cILR generated scores are informative features” refer to the fact that given the same sets of microbes, scores constructed by cILR can be informative towards prediction compared to similar approaches, suggesting that it is valid to use set-baed features generated using cILR for predictive purposes.
-However, we agree with the reviewer that this is a strong statement and have adjusted according to capture our meaning more accurately.
-We also added the context that was provided in this response to the results interpretation, which we hope would also add further information on how to receive our results.
+In this manuscript, we are agnostic as to how the sets are constructed and whether there is a performance increase using sets compared to using the basic features.
+What we demonstrated in the manuscript is the relative performance of the different approaches to aggregation in instances where the researcher decides aggregation is of interest.
+As such, our claim that “cILR generated scores are informative features” refers to the fact that given the same sets of microbes, scores constructed by cILR can be informative towards prediction compared to similar approaches, suggesting that it is valid to use set-based features generated using cILR for prediction.
+However, we agree with the reviewer that this is a strong statement and have adjusted it accordingly.
+We also added the context provided in this response to the results interpretation in the manuscript.

 Line 535-537.
 The authors show that their model displays Type 1 error control on a set of of simulated datasets.
 They make some claims about false-discovery control on real data on lines 397-406 but I really don't follow how they know what is non-random or random on this dataset.
 It seems like they have a strong hypothesis about aerobic vs. anaerobic but that hypothesis seems too weak to serve as a gold-standard reference.
 Overall these claims are unsubstantiated.
 I would emphasize that any claim saying a model can be trusted is suspect and bordering on overtly false -- any model can fail and nearly all models are mis-specified there are times at which a model may be useful but that is about it.
 No model can be globally trusted.

-Thank you to the reviewer for raising this issue.
-We have added more qualifiers to specify the situations in which we are observing these results, which might not be generalizable across all scenarios users might face.
-Additionally, we have toned down (e.g. lines X – Y) our performance claims.
+We thank the reviewer for raising this issue.
+We have updated the manuscript to specify the precise situations where we are observing these results and to clarify that these scenarios represent only a subset of the data sets that users may encounter in practice.
+Additionally, we have modified our (e.g. lines X – Y) our performance claims to reflect this lack of generalizability